 Proposal 4-4:

-For Type-2 HARQ-ACK codebook, two sub-codebooks are generated with a first sub-codebook comprising HARQ-ACK information bits for PDSCH(s) scheduled by single-cell scheduling DCI(s) and a second sub-codebook comprising HARQ-ACK information bits for PDSCH(s) scheduled by multi-cell scheduling DCI(s).
+For Type-2 HARQ-ACK codebook, two sub-codebooks are generated with a first sub-codebook comprising HARQ-ACK information bits for PDSCH(s) scheduled by DCI(s) with each actually scheduling a single cell and a second sub-codebook comprising HARQ-ACK information bits for PDSCH(s) scheduled by DCI(s) with each actually scheduling more than one cell.

-Separate DAI counting for single cell scheduling DCI(s) and multi-cell scheduling DCI(s)
+Separate DAI counting for DCI(s) with each actually scheduling a single cell and DCI(s) with each actually scheduling more than one cell

 Type-2 HARQ-ACK codebook is generated by concatenating the first sub-codebook and the second sub-codebook.